-- Digital True Random Number Generator (DTRNG) - Triple DES cryptographic coprocessor with 112- or 168-bit key size - AES cryptographic coprocessor with 128 bits, 192bits and 256bits key size - TORNADO-H coprocessor supports a Montgomery type multiplication, a modular addition/subtraction, and a computation for the square of a Montgomery constant up to 4128-bit operand sizes.
-Used internally by the Secure Boot Loader for embedded software authentication, the security of this only in scope of evaluation under the specific usage of Secure Boot Loader. - SHA.
-SHA-512 internally by the Secure Boot Loader for embedded software integrity check, the security this only in the scope of the evaluation under specific usage for Secure Boot Loader.
-SHA-256 and SHA384 out of the scope. - ECC/ Parity / CRC-32 calculators - Timers - Mailbox to communicate with SOC main core
+- True Random Number Generator (TRNG) that meets PTG.2 class of BSI-AIS31 (German scheme). - Triple DES cryptographic coprocessor with 112- or 168-bit key size - AES cryptographic coprocessor with 128 bits, 192bits and 256bits key size in Security Controller and CRYPTO block - Key Manager (KDF) - TORNADO-H coprocessor supports a Montgomery type multiplication, a modular addition/subtraction, and a computation for the square of a Montgomery constant up to 4128-bit operand sizes. - SHA256/384/512 based on HASH standard-NIST FIPS 180-4 in Security Controller block - SHA2-based HMAC in Security Controller block - SHA2 in CRYPTO block(Out of the scope of the evaluation) - ECC/ Parity / CRC-32 calculators - Direct Memory Access (SC_DMA) - Direct Memory Access (DMA) (Out of the scope of the evaluation) - Direct Memory Access (SSP_DMA) (Out of the scope of the evaluation) - Secure AHB Bridge(XIP) - Timers - Mailbox to communicate with SOC main core